Skip to main content

 Read Chapter 4 →

-5. The Naturalistic School
+5. The Naturalistic Approach

 Read Chapter 5 →

-6. The Hyperreal School
+6. The Hyperreal Approach

-Explore 'engineered extremity'—the philosophy of using technology to create a sound that is tighter and more powerful than reality.
+Explore 'engineered extremity', the philosophy of using technology to create a sound that is tighter and more powerful than reality.

 Read Chapter 6 →